 A person’s executive function (EF) abilities are measured by the strength in these areas:

-Self-Awareness: A person’s ability to accurately see their behavior, motives, name emotions and maintain self-directed attention.
+Self-Awareness: A person’s ability to accurately see his or her behavior, motives, name emotions and maintain self-directed attention.

 Other-Awareness: Often referred to as “social awareness” is a person’s ability to accurately identify the behavior, motives and emotions of others.